AGE DEPENDENCY RATIO

 AGNOSTICISM — About the Existence of God

 Claiming not to know, or the view that one cannot know, whether or not God exists.
 Agnosticism in this sense is most commonly a liberal evasion of what in this modern scientific age should be considered common sense materialism, that no such thing as a “disembodied mind” (as gods and ghosts are supposed to be) can possibly exist.
+This is because mind and mental attributes are merely high-level functional descriptions of a physical brain at work, as well as the overall objective states that this physical brain is in at specific times.

 “But this philosophical idealism, openly, ‘seriously’ leading to God, is more honest than modern agnosticism with its hypocrisy and cowardice.” —Lenin, referring to the neo-Platonists, in a note while reading Hegel’s book Lectures on the History of Philosophy (1915), LCW 38:303.